 Nigeria has been a member of the World Trade Organization since January 1, 1995, having been a member of the General Agreement on Tariffs and Trade (GATT) since November 18, 1960.
 Nigeria ratified the WTO Trade Facilitation Agreement on January 20, 2017, and the amended WTO Agreement on Trade-Related Aspects of Intellectual Property Rights 1994 (TRIPS) Agreement on January 16, 2017.
 Conversations to reduce trade barriers in Nigeria are ongoing within these fora.

-On May 18, 2000, the U.S. Congress passed the African Growth and Opportunity Act, commonly known as AGOA, into law.
+On May 18, 2000, the U.S. Congress passed the African Growth and Opportunity Act (AGOA) into law.
 AGOA is a trade program meant to establish stronger commercial ties between the United States and Sub-Saharan Africa.
 Nigeria is eligible for preferential trade benefits under the AGOA.
+Nigeria is the largest user of AGOA but 98 percent of exports under the program are petroleum products.

 - market-based economies